ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 We recently made the course publicly available in [our paper](https://arxiv.org/abs/1803.01678).
 The course at the science academy lasted for one day.
-In our paper we provide additional material on analyzing numerical errors and extrapolating the perihelion motion to physical values.
+In our paper we provide additional material on analyzing numerical errors and extracting the perihelion motion for natural GR forces.
 This should allow for a longer more in-depth project for interested students.
 We will continue to offer the course at the academy in the future and hope that others will have the same success and fun that we had.

+Christopher Körber is a postdoctoral student at Forschungszentrum Jülich working with Thomas Luu.
+He earned a doctoral degree in nuclear physics from the University of Bonn in 2018.

 We would like to thank Joseline Heuer, Christian Müller, and Christoph Hanhart for introducing us to this course, for providing the required framework at the "Schülerakademie Teilchenphysik," and for the help in writing this article.